lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 #### Pinpoint Updates with `watch()`

-Signals can be used to acheive more targeted, "pinpoint", DOM updates than a full Lit component re-render.
-To do this we need to watch signals individually with the `watch()` directive.
+Signals can also be used to achieve "pinpoint" DOM updates targeting individual bindings rather than an entire component.
+To do this, we need to watch signals individually with the `watch()` directive.

-DOM updates performed by the `watch()` directive are batched and still use the Lit reactive update lifecycle, but when the current Lit update has only been triggered by `watch()` directives, the full template render is skipped and only the directives with changed signals have their DOM updated.
+For coordination purposes, updates triggered by the `watch()` directive are batched and still participate in the Lit reactive update lifecycle.
+However, when a given Lit update has been triggered purely by `watch()` directives, the only bindings updated are those with changed signals; the rest of the bindings in the template are skipped.

-This examples is the same as the previous, but only the DOM controlled by the `${watch(count)}` binding is updated when the `count` signal changes:
+This example is the same as the previous, but only the `${watch(count)}` binding is updated when the `count` signal changes:

 ```ts
 import {LitElement, html} from 'lit';